 This page is for readers experiencing errors when running the code from the lectures.

-The basic assumption of the lectures is that code should execute on any machine that has the latest version of Anaconda Python installed.
+The basic assumption of the lectures is that code in a lecture should execute whenever

 You have installed Anaconda, haven’t you, following the instructions in this lecture?